endrebak/epic2_supplementaries/workflows/show_same_results/README.md

 boundaries. epic2 discards all reads where the shifted 5' end falls outside of `math.ceil(chromosome_size / bin_size) * bin_size)`.

+This might affect the ordering of the results as the length of the region is used to give regions without input a pseudocount.

 ## The tests

 To illustrate that SICER and epic2 do indeed give the same results, we ran the